StarryPy/StarryPy3k/README.md

 forewarned.***

 ## Requirements
-Python **3.4.4** or greater is required.
-Test are only conducted on Python versions 3.4 and 3.5.
+Due to an upgrade of the Discord API, Python **3.5** or greater is required.
+Tests are only conducted on Python version 3.5.

-While StarryPy3k **may** work with earlier version of Python, it is not recommended and will not be readily supported.
+While StarryPy3k **may** work with earlier or later versions of Python, it is not recommended and will not be readily supported.

 ## Installation